Ready to cut down on your household and yard waste, save some money, and greatly improve the quality of your soil?

-Some may be wondering what compost really is or what is it going to do for you…here I go over “3 Reasons Why You Should Start Composting Today”.
-It is basically the decomposition of organic matter and when it has composted completely, will provide you with a super nutrient-rich soil blend that will make your garden very happy.
+Some may be wondering what compost really is or what it’s going to do for you…here I go over “3 Reasons Why You Should Start Composting Today”.
+It is basically the decomposition of organic matter and when it has been composted completely, will provide you with a super nutrient-rich soil blend that will make your garden very happy.

 “SPOT AND STRUCTURE”

-As far as “the structure” goes…get creative, have fun with it.
+As far as “the structure” goes…get creative, and have fun with it.
 Your structure can have 3 sides or 4 whatever you choose.
-What I would suggest is to make it easy to disassemble or build it with light weight materials so you can just lift it off the pile when it is done composting.
+What I would suggest is to make it easy to disassemble or build it with lightweight materials so you can just lift it off the pile when it is done composting.

 You can also use a container of some sort.
 There are all sorts of contraptions for sale for this very purpose.
-Our other compost pile is currently a metal garbage can with holes all over it, which so far is working pretty well….I’ll let you know in about 6 months if I’d use it again.
+Our other compost pile is currently a metal garbage can with holes all over it, which so far is working pretty well….I’ll let you know.
+Update on the can…didn’t work so well, not enough ventilation.

 “Materials to compost”

 So you have your spot picked out and your structure or container ready.
-Now it is time to know what goes in the bin to be composted.
+Now for what to compost and what not.

-Let’s start with what’s left over after you’ve worked in the yard, like dead leaves, twigs (I choose not to use twigs and such as I don’t like anything chunky in my end product and if the twigs are too big they will not break down as quick as I like), grass clippings, and vegetable garden plants. )Place all those big sticks and limbs in a corner somewhere to break down, it offers habitat as well.
+Let’s start with what’s left over after you’ve worked in the yard, like dead leaves, twigs (I choose not to use twigs and such as I don’t like anything chunky in my end product, and if the twigs are too big they will not break down as quick as I like), grass clippings, and vegetable garden plants. )Place all those big sticks and limbs in a corner somewhere to break down, it offers habitat as well.

-Just let me say…you can compost twigs and sticks (lots of people do…like my husband, that’s why he has built me a sifter, to use on the end product to sift out the hard stuff), it just may take a bit longer.
+Just let me say…you can compost twigs and sticks (lots of people do…like my husband, that’s why he has built me a sifter, to use on the end product), it just may take a bit longer.
 In the beginning, I said don’t put weeds in your compost.
 But I have currently been throwing in all my weeds in.